I thought I’d made up the title ‘marketing coach’. I was under the impression I might be the only one!

 If you all you want is to improve the results you’re getting from your social media campaigns, then you could find a social media expert with no marketing qualifications at all and they might be the best person for the job.

-However, if you have even the slightest suspicion that you need higher-level, strategic help; I would suggest that you need someone with formal marketing qualifications and solid experience in doing marketing for other people at some point in their career.
+However, if you have even the slightest suspicion that you need higher-level, strategic help; I would suggest that you need someone with formal marketing qualifications and/ or solid experience in doing marketing for other people at some point in their career.

 Without knowing how marketing processes break down and the necessity for them to be adapted from business to business, they won’t be able to spot why it’s not working for you.
-They’ll end up blaming you for not following their formula closely enough.
+They could have no choice but to blame you for not following their formula closely enough.

-Or, because they tend to sell one-to-many programmes, they’re not close enough to your business to be able to notice which part of the marketing machine needs attention.
+Or, on large group programmes, they may not be close enough to your business to be able to notice which part of your marketing machine needs attention.

 Without going into my life story, I’ve got business degree, postgrad marketing diploma and 15 years working in the marketing departments of corporates.
-Plus 4 more years of working with small businesses and entrepreneurs as a freelancer.
+Plus 4 more years of working with small businesses and entrepreneurs.

 I’ve lived and breathed best practice.
 I’ve seen how slick successful organisations function, and I love sharing how simple it can be to think about your own small business in the same way.

-Tactics change but fundamental business and marketing principles don’t.
+Tactics change but fundamental business principles don’t.
 FACT.

 I know talented marketing professionals charging less than £60 per hour for a done-for-you service and others charging £60k plus for a 12 call coaching package.

-More expensive doesn’t necessarily mean better but if someone is super cheap, it would suggest that they might not have confidence in their own abilities.
-Or at the very least, they won’t be able to help you create offers that will earn you the kind of money you deserve.
+More expensive doesn’t necessarily mean better, but if someone is super cheap it would suggest that they might not have confidence in their own abilities.
+Or at the very least, they won’t be able to help you create offers that will earn you the kind of money you’re looking for.

 I don’t work with newbies, because it’ll take them too long to recoup the investment.
 I don’t work with low-ticket service providers or product-based businesses for the same reason.